 Gini Law was born and raised right here in Ft.
 Smith.
 She has been playing in church since the tender young age of 13 and has had a steady playing gig ever since.
 She has served as a church musician in Ft.
 Smith, Conway, Maumelle, and Batesville, AR and is very excited to expand her ministry career as the organist here at First Presbyterian Church.
 She has been married to Barry since 1997 and they have three talented kids- Victoria, Cameron, and Evan, and an equally talented and adorable granddaughter Allison.
 In what little spare time she has, she enjoys reading, shopping and going to the movies.

 Rebekah Martin loves being a part of the First Presbyterian Staff.
 After receiving a BA in Theater Arts from Westmont College in Santa Barbara, California, Rebekah lived and worked in New York for multiple theater companies.
-Majority of her family was from Fort Smith which eventually led her back here.
-She is married to her best friend, Stephen, and a proud Mommy of two amazing little boys, Sebastian and Weston.
-Rebekah currently also teaches an after school Drama Program to multiple schools throughout the area with the Academy of the Arts and is the Residential Lighting Designer and Costumer.
-She looks forward to using all these talents here as well at First Presbyterian!
+The majority of her family was from Fort Smith which eventually led her back here.
+She is married to her best friend, Stephen, and a proud mother of three amazing kids: Sebastian, Weston, and Reagan, who keep her constantly busy!

 Kesha McCain is from Fort Smith.
 She has a Bachelor’s Degree in Early Childhood Education and received a Masters in Biblical Studies in May 2015.
 She is currently working on her Doctorate in Biblical Studies.
 She has been married to her husband Timothy for 4 years.
 She has 2 children, Sierra and Keshaun.
 She is the praise team leader at her church and serves in other various ministries.